2006 Federal District (Mexico) election: PAN

+PRI

+Polling conducted in 2005 found that Beatriz Paredes, the former Governor of Tlaxcala and President of the Chamber of Deputies, was the most popular potential PRI candidate among both party members and the general electorate.
+Hypothetical polling by Consulta Mitofsky in July 2005 found that Paredes was favored over former PRI president María de los Ángeles Moreno by a 54.4% to 8.6% margin among all voters, and an 81.2% to 11.3% margin among PRI members.

+Polling

 Results

-Head of Government of the Federal District election

-The winner of the Head of Government contest was Marcelo Ebrard of the Party of the Democratic Revolution, in alliance with the Labor Party and Convergence (the "Alliance for the Good of All").
-The Federal District Electoral Institute (IEDF) formally announced his victory on 5 July 2006 and presented him with his certificate of majority.
+The Federal District Electoral Institute (IEDF) formally announced Ebrard's victory on 5 July 2006 and presented him with his certificate of majority.

-Borough Mayors
+Borough mayors

 In the sixteen borough mayoral races, the PRD-led alliance was victorious in fourteen (the thirteen it already held, plus Milpa Alta gained from the PRI), with the PAN retaining the two (Benito Juárez, D.F. and Miguel Hidalgo, D.F.) that it had won in the 2003 election.

 Legislative Assembly

 The PRD-led alliance won in 36 of the 40 single-member local constituencies for the Legislative Assembly, with the PAN winning the other four.
 The additional 26 deputies assigned on the basis of proportional representation in accordance with the parties' total vote numbers were distributed as follows: PAN, 12; PRI, 4; PVEM, 4; Nueva Alianza, 4; and Alternativa, 2.